 Investigation and enhanced threat detection across multi-cloud or hybrid environments.

 Detects malicious insider behavior leveraging Machine Learning models.

 TRU and Mayes found that these nefarious gangs have collectively compromised 292 new victim organizations between January 1 and April 31, 2021, according to the groups’ blog/leak sites and have potentially reaped just over $45 million in the past four months.
-TRU and Mayes also found that these criminals have expanded their hit list to include manufacturers, transportation/logistics companies and construction firms in the U.S., Canada, South America, France and the U.K. Read this report to learn about the types and number of purported victim organizations and how to protect your company from a business-disrupting ransomware attack.
+TRU and Mayes also found that these cybercriminals have expanded their hit list to include manufacturers, transportation/logistics companies and construction firms in the U.S., Canada, South America, France and the U.K. Read this ransomware attack report to learn about the types and number of purported victim organizations and how to protect your company from a business-disrupting ransomware attack.